signalfx/signalfx-agent/docs/agent-install-awsecs.md

 By default, the main configuration in signalfx-task-agent.json uses additional options in the agent.yaml file by pulling them from GitHub using `curl`.
-These options control how the Smart Agent interacts with EC2.
+These options control how the Smart Agent interacts with ECS.
 For example, the `observer` option specifies which features the Smart Agent uses to discover running services.

 To change additional configuration options, follow these steps: